 1. How to Authorize

-Before you can use the Walmart repricer, you must authorize Seller Snap to connect with your Walmart Seller account.
+Before you can use the Walmart Repricer, you must authorize Seller Snap to connect with your Walmart Seller account.

-Log in to your Seller Snap account.
+Log into your Seller Snap account.

 Note: After granting access, it may take Seller Snap some time to retrieve all of your data.
 During this time, the integration will return an In Progress status.
 The data transfer is complete after the status changes to On.